hl-valdemar/honeylang/README.md

 ## Memory Allocation

 Memory allocation in Honey is designed to be **explicit but not verbose**.
-We reject the dogma that global state is inherently evil—allocators are a cross-cutting concern that nearly every function needs, making them a perfect candidate for sensible defaults.
+We reject the dogma that global state is inherently evil — allocators are a cross-cutting concern that nearly every function needs, making them a perfect candidate for sensible defaults.

 ### Philosophy